ansibleguy/sw_nextcloud/README.md

 * **Note:** You can configure any target version of NextCloud to be installed!

-BE AWARE that the hardcoded dependencies might not
+  **BE AWARE that** the hardcoded dependencies might not work with all versions!

 * **Disclaimer:** I'm not an expert regarding PHP-Setups - therefore some default settings might not be optimal.